Robert Halperin

-Robert Sherman "Bob" Halperin (January 26, 1908 – May 8, 1985), nicknamed "Buck", was an American Star class sailor, and Olympic bronze medalist and Pan American Games gold medalist.
-He was also a college and National Football League (NFL) football quarterback, one of Chicago's most-decorated World War II heroes, co-founder of Lands' End, and chairman of Commercial Light Company.
+Robert Sherman "Bob" Halperin (January 26, 1908 – May 8, 1985), nicknamed "Buck", was an American business executive, decorated WWII naval officer and Star class yacht racer, who became an Olympic bronze medalist and Pan American Games gold medalist in the sport in the 1960s.
+He is best known professionally as co-founder of Lands' End, and chairman of Chicago's Commercial Light Company, founded by his father.
+He had formerly been a college and National Football League (NFL) football quarterback for the Brooklyn Dodgers.
+As a Naval officer and beach reconnaissance scout who observed, maintained, and guided critical beach landings throughout WWII, he became one of Chicago's most-decorated veterans.

 Early and personal life

 Halperin was born in Chicago, Illinois, and was Jewish.
-His father, Aaron, immigrated to the United States from Kiev in the 1890s, and died in 1964.
+His father, Aaron, immigrated to the United States from Kiev in the 1890s, and died in 1964, having founded Commercial Light Co., a Chicago electrical contractor in 1915.
 His mother, Julia, died in 1976.

-He and his wife Margaret Stralka raised three sons, Thomas, Patrick and Daniel, the latter was Robert's biological son.
+Robert and his wife Margaret Stralka raised three sons, Thomas, Patrick and Daniel, who was Robert's biological son.
 He lived in the Near North Side of Chicago, and Palm Springs, California.

 Football career

-In high school, he played football for Oak Park High School.
-He was also captain of the football team.
+He began his athletic endeavors as player and Captain of Chicago's Oak Park High School football team.

-In college, Halperin first played football for Notre Dame, as a quarterback under legendary coach Knute Rockne.
-He then played football for the University of Wisconsin, from which he graduated in 1932.
+In college, Halperin began playing football for Notre Dame, as a quarterback under legendary coach Knute Rockne, and then played for the University of Wisconsin, graduating in 1932.

-After graduating college, in 1932 he played professional football as a quarterback for the Brooklyn Dodgers in the National Football League, under coach Benny Friedman.
+After 1932 college graduation, he played professional football as a quarterback for the Brooklyn Dodgers in the National Football League, under coach Benny Friedman.
 He later coached football at St. Patrick High School.